dvorka/shifts-solver/README.md

         in job (TODO)
       * *SHOULD:* editor to have same staffer and sportak in continuity (TODO)
-   * *MUST:* employee cannot have more than one shift in a day (there must be at least 8 hours between two shifts served by the same employee)
+   * *MUST:* employee cannot have more than one shift in a day (there must be at least 8 hours between two shifts served by the same employee) (TODO)
    * *MUST:* if employee serves afternoon shift, then first shift it may serve is morning 8AM (6AM and 7AM CANNOT be served by this employee) (TODO)
    * *MUST:* if employee serves on Saturday and Sunday then it CANNOT serve on Monday (TODO)